-A combination of Atlantic, Mediterranean and endemic marine life means the underwater world in the Canaries is unique.
-There is good water clarity to view wildlife and the dramatic volcanic sea bed formations.
+A combination of Atlantic, Mediterranean and endemic Canarian marine life means the underwater world offers plenty to see.
+There is good visibility helping you view the plentiful marine life and some dramatic volcanic sea bed formations.

 The largest of the Canary Islands, Tenerife is a tourist hotspot but also a top dive location.
 Visibility is good at about 20 to 30 metres and the best time of year to go is between June and October, although it has to be said that diving here is good all year round.

-The word-famous El Cabron or Aringa Marine Reserve is well worth exploring, and the combination of warm sub-tropical waters, amazing underwater scenery and varied marine life are the reasons why.
+The world-famous El Cabron or Aringa Marine Reserve are well worth exploring.
+The combination of warm sub-tropical waters, amazing underwater scenery and varied marine life are the reasons why.

 There’s available shore diving at Puerto del Carmen or Mala.
 And you can expect to see angel sharks, Atlantic rays, eagle rays and plenty more besides.
 The reefs drop off very quickly so you will need to be careful but there are also some wreck dives in the harbour.
-Active Adventures offer some great diving packages on the island.
+There are a few Lanzarote scuba diving companies to choose from.

 The Isla de Lobos is surrounded by a natural park, with more than 20 dive sites to explore, it’s one of the Canary’s most spectacular diving destinations.
 Punta Amanay is a small family run diving school that offers tours here.

 With 92 km of virtually unexplored coastline to dive, there are drift dives, caves and deep reefs to explore here.
 Temperatures range between 18 and 24˚C and the beautiful clear blue water means conditions are good.

 This is un-crowded diving making for some of the most peaceful scuba diving holidays in the Canary Islands.
 It’s especially good for underwater photographers.
 Splash Gomera run diving tours and offer PADI classes across 20 sites.